Research & Scholarship

 Anne E. Borghesani Memorial Prize

-or plan of study in any field involving international issues.
-Honoring Anne Borghesani (J'89),
+internship, volunteer activity, or plan of study in any field involving international issues.

-of all peoples and encourage a commitment to the world community.
+while increasing one's understanding of all peoples and encouraging a commitment to the world community.

 IR Research Scholars Program